N) Provisions, contingent liabilities and contingent assets

 i.
 Credit risk

 Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations resulting in a financial loss to the Company.
 Credit risk encompasses both the direct risk of default and the risk of deterioration of credit worthiness as well as concentration risks.
-Credit risk arises principally from trade receivables, advances, security deposits, cash and cash equivalents and deposits with banks.
+Credit risk arises principally from trade receivables, security deposits, cash and cash equivalents and deposits with banks and investments in mutual funds.
 The carrying amount of financial assets and contract assets represents the maximum credit exposure.
-The maximum exposure to credit risk was ' 4,060.29 million and ' 2,144.36 million as at March 31, 2024 and March 31, 2023 respectively, being the total of the carrying amount of Other non current financial assets, Trade receivables, Cash and cash equivalents, Bank balances other than cash and cash equivalents and Other current financial assets.
+The maximum exposure to credit risk was I 8,171.64 million and I 5,479.11 million as at March 31, 2025 and March 31, 2024 respectively, being the total of the carrying amount of Other non current financial assets, Trade receivables, Cash and cash equivalents, Bank balances other than cash and cash equivalents, Investments in mutual funds and Other current financial assets.

 The Company neither holds any collateral as security nor has obtained letters of credit or other forms of credit insurance.
 Also, the Company has not obtained any credit derivatives or instruments for its financial assets outstanding at the reporting period.